camillelamy/explainers/coop_reporting.md

 - *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
 - *effectivePolicy*: the *value* or *report only value* of the COOP page
-- *previousResponseUrl*: if the COOP response is same-origin with the current document or the last redirect response if there is one, the sanitized current document URL/last redirect response URL respectively.
+- *previousResponseURL*: if the COOP response is same-origin with the current document or the last redirect response if there is one, the sanitized current document URL/last redirect response URL respectively.
 Otherwise an empty string.
 - *referrer*: the referrer of the navigation.
 - *violation*: "navigate-to-document"